-Collin College officials may conduct searches of students, their belongings, and their vehicles in accordance with state and federal law and Collin College policy.
+Collin College officials may conduct searches of students, their belongings; and their vehicles in accordance with state and federal law and Collin College policy.
 Searches of students will be conducted in a reasonable and nondiscriminatory manner.

-Collin College officials may initiate a search in accordance with law, including, for example, based on reasonable suspicion, voluntary consent, or pursuant to Collin College policy providing for suspicionless security procedures, including the use of metal detectors.
+Collin College officials may initiate a search in accordance with law, including, for example, based on reasonable suspicion, voluntary consent; or pursuant to Collin College policy providing for suspicionless security procedures, including the use of metal detectors.
 In accordance with Collin College policies and procedures, students are responsible for prohibited items found in their possession, including items in their personal belongings or in vehicles parked on Collin College property.
-For more information, see Board policy FLB (LOCAL) located at https://pol.tasb.org/Policy/Search/304?filter=flb.
+For more information, see Board policy FLB (LOCAL) located at https://pol.tasb.org/PolicyOnline/PolicyDetails?key=304&c ode=FLB.